-3.5 Influence of meandering angle on the development of meandering channels induces the development of point bars near the river bend.
-From this, the next step is to evaluate how differences in the meandering angle of a curved river channel influence the development of a meandering channel and the limit gradient that stops the migration of sandbars.
+3.5 Influence of meandering angle on the development of meandering channels

+As already mentioned, the on-site normal line in the lowwater channel has a planform shape with a meandering angle of $\theta_0 = 13^\circ$ .
+Analysis results suggest the possibility that the planform shape of the low-water channel limits the migration of sandbars and induces the development of point bars near the river bend.
+From this, the next step is to evaluate how differences in the meandering angle of a curved river channel influence the development of a meandering channel and the limiting gradient that stops the migration of sandbars.
 For the calculation condition, that used in the previous analysis was adopted, and the development of meandering channels after the 3 day flood of 1981 was evaluated, with only the meandering angle being changed within the range of $\theta_0 = 0 \sim 26^\circ$ .

-As already mentioned, the on-site normal line in the low-water channel has a plane shape with a meandering angle of $\theta_0 = 13^\circ$ .
-Analysis results suggest the possibility that the plane shape of the low-water channel limits the migration of sand bars and row bars can develop even in a straight channel around the peak discharge.
-Therefore, it is difficult to extract only the influence that the curvature of the river channel has on the development of single-row bars; however, it is possible to evaluate the influence of the difference in meandering angle on the development of meandering channels to some degree by comparing the development of meandering channels, using the river channel configurations with the meandering angle of $\theta_0 = 0^\circ$ as a benchmark.
+Some examples of the calculation results are shown in Fig. 14.
+Additionally, as shown in Fig. 15, this calculation condition can allow the trend toward the development of single-row bars even in a straight channel (meandering angle $\theta_0 = 0^\circ$ ), because single-row bars can develop even in a straight channel around the peak discharge.
+Therefore, it is difficult to extract only the influence that the curvature of the river channel has on the development of single-row bars; however, it is possible to evaluate the influence of the difference in meandering angle on the development of meandering channels to some degree by comparing the development of meandering with the meandering angle of $\theta_0 = 0^\circ$ as a benchmark.